 This is often easier said than done.
 How do you balance your work commitments with being home for dinner with your family or spending more time with your children?

-The longer and longer hours at work can cause worry and stress.
-You’re worried about ‘not putting the hours in at work’ and creating issues with your boss and co-workers, but at the same time your family are also relying on you to be there.
+Long hours at work can cause worry and stress.
+You’re worried about “not putting the hours in at work” and creating issues with your boss and co-workers, but at the same time your family is also relying on you to be there.

-It’s really about taking control of your schedule to ensure you are there for both the everyday and the moments that matter in the hearts and minds of those people closest to you.
+It’s important to take control of your schedule to ensure you are there for both the everyday and the moments that matter in the hearts and minds of the people closest to you.

-Too often, we don’t focus on and spend enough time figuring out how we can live the life that we want.
-This leads to recriminations, self-doubt, blame and regrets.
+Too often, we don’t focus on and spend enough time figuring out how we can live the happy life that we want.
+This leads to recriminations, self-doubt, blame, and regrets.

-To have clarity around what and who are most important to you, what is your purpose, and then take the courageous steps to focus only on those things that truly matter.
+Create clarity around what and who is most important to you and your purpose, and then take the courageous steps to focus only on those things that truly matter.

 - How to Find Your Passion and Live a Fulfilling Life